 Other Conditions capable of causing excessive tearing are listed below:

 Eye infection with tearing, discharge, redness and lid swelling.

 Corneal irritation, dry eye, corneal abrasion, in-turned eyelashes, and corneal foreign body can lead to tearing with foreign body sensation or pain.

-Out-turning of eyelid margin leads to watery eye due to improper position of tear duct.
+Out-turning of eyelid margin leads to watery eye due to improper position of punctum.
 As a result, tear is collected in the eye and not drained into the nasal cavity.

 Inward turning of eyelid margin is called entropion.
-In this condition, the eyelashes will rub the cornea causing corneal irritation as the eyes move.
+In this condition, the eyelashes will rub the cornea causing corneal irritation.
 This in turn cause watery eye.

 5. Congenital Glaucoma

 Watery eye in baby is commonly due to delay opening of nasolacrimal duct.
 However, it can also be the symptom and sign of congenital glaucoma that need early examination by eye doctor.
 Delay in diagnosis and treatment can leads to blindness.